Panthera hybrid: Examples

-A liliger is a Pantera Hybridization from a Lion and a Liger (panthera hybrid).The hybridization of a Tiger (panthera tigris) and a Lion (pantera leo) already has a high likelihood of infertility but in 2012 in a Russian zoo, a hybrid of a Lion and Liger (panthera hybridization), Kiara the cub, was born.
-The likelihood for this occurrence is the male Ligers or (panthera hybrid) are not able to fertilize however, female ligers retain the potential to reproduce.
+A liliger is a hybridization from a lion and a liger (panthera hybrid).
+The hybridization of a tiger (panthera tigris) and a lion (pantera leo) already has a high likelihood of infertility but in 2012 in a Russian zoo, a hybrid of a lion and liger (panthera hybridization), Kiara the cub, was born.
+The likelihood for this occurrence is the male ligers or (panthera hybrid) are not able to fertilize however, female ligers retain the potential to reproduce.